PoonLab/courses/PATH9577Q/Readings/ControlFlow.md

 ### Iteration in Python

-where a set of instructions is executed a number of times -- it is where bioinformatics gets a lot of its power, by doing many things very quickly.
+Iteration refers to a set of instructions being executed a number of times.
+It is where bioinformatics gets a lot of its power, by doing many things very quickly.
+Recall that some Python objects are [iterable](Iterables.md) - they are made up of one or more members in an ordered sequence that can be indexed and sliced.

 ### *for* loops